 A Few Questions Answered

-This will depend on personal preference but a general guideline is to use 2 tablespoons of fajita seasoning per pound of meat or veggies.
+This will depend on personal preference but a general guideline is to use 1 to 2 tablespoons of fajita seasoning per pound of meat or veggies.

 They both use a lot of the same spices and have a similar flavor profile but the proportions tend to be different.
 Taco seasonings tend to be spicier and more intense to compliment the slower cooked meats.
 Fajita seasoning is typically a milder, more balanced blend so as not to overpower the fresh flavors of the onions, peppers and quick seared meats in the dish.